razaibi/genmax/README.md

 - Flows

 Genmax projects have flows to group together multiple files to be generated.
-Flows are in **yml** format.
+Flows are in **yaml.j2** format.

 - Data